Filter in turn

-A filter in turn is a type of traffic junction found in the Channel Islands.
-The basic concept is that vehicles are required to take turns to go through the junction.
+A filter in turn is a type of traffic junction found in the Channel Islands, made to require vehicles to take turns to go through the junction.
 Filter in turn junctions take slightly different forms across the island.

 Due to a signage change in Jersey, both islands now use the same sign to indicate a filter in turn.

 Jersey

-In Jersey, there are five filter in turns.The first is a roundabout in Beaumont where traffic must take turns to move round the roundabout rather than the regular system of Give Way to the right.
+In Jersey, there are five such intersections.The first is a roundabout in Beaumont where traffic must take turns to move round the roundabout rather than the traditional system of Give Way to the right.

 Three of the junctions are on the St Helier ring road and were introduced in 2012.
-They are effectively merge in turn junctions at various gyratories on the system.
-They were introduced to improve road safety.
+They are effectively merge in turn junctions.

 The final filter in turn is located at the end of Victoria Avenue.
-Traffic in both lanes where the dual carriageway reduces to a single carriageway must take it in turns to merge into the new lane in conditions of heavy traffic.
+Traffic in both lanes where the dual carriageway reduces to a single carriageway must take turns to merge into the new lane in conditions of heavy traffic.
 These are accompanied by signs telling road users to use both lanes.
 This system exists to prevent the build-up of traffic during peak traffic times.

 Guernsey

 In Guernsey, filter in turn junctions are more common than in Jersey and are used in a variety of road situations.
-This is because (unlike Jersey) Guernsey has no road classification system, and traffic speeds tend to be lower, so roads more often have equal priority.
-Guernsey often uses box junctions at filter in turns to ensure traffic filtering does not block other traffic at peak times.
+Unlike Jersey, Guernsey has no road classification system, and traffic speeds tend to be lower, so roads more often have equal priority.
+Guernsey often uses box junctions at filter in turns to ensure traffic filtering does not block traffic at peak times.
 Unlike in Jersey, filter in turns have painted "FILTER" markings on the road.